-- not seek or accept in connection with their capacity as a member any improper fee, favour, reward, gratuity or remuneration of any kind; - not use their position as a member for personal profit, gain or advantage or use that position improperly to enable themselves or another person to achieve any profit, gain or advantage; - not accept any gift if it could be seen by any other party, in possession of all of the facts of that case, as intended or likely to cause the member to act in a particular way or to deviate from their duties; and - not misuse any property or facilities of the University provided to enable them to carry out their duties. - 2.2.6 A member who has a material personal interest in a matter being considered or about to be considered by the Council must, as soon as possible after the relevant facts have come to the member's knowledge, disclose the nature and extent of the interest at a meeting of the Council [clause 2(1) of Schedule 1 of the ECU Act].
+- not seek or accept in connection with their capacity as a Member any improper fee, favour, reward, gratuity or remuneration of any kind; - not use their position as a Member for personal profit, gain or advantage or use that position improperly to enable themselves or another person to achieve any profit, gain or advantage; - not accept any gift if it could be seen by any other party, in possession of all of the facts of that case, as intended or likely to cause the Member to act in a particular way or to deviate from their duties; and - not misuse any property or facilities of the University provided to enable them to carry out their duties.

+2.6 disclose all conflicts of interest

-- disclose the nature and extent of any material personal interest at a meeting of the Council; and - absent themselves from a meeting while the matter is being considered and not vote on the matter, whether at a meeting or otherwise, except if permitted to consider or vote on the matter under the provisions of either clause 3 or clause 6 of Schedule 1 of the Edith Cowan University Act.
+- disclose the nature and extent of any material personal interest at a meeting of the Council or Council Body; and - absent themselves from a meeting while the matter is being considered and not vote on the matter, whether at a meeting or otherwise, except if permitted to consider or vote on the matter as resolved by the Council or Council Body.